Have you ever entered a situation and been knocked off your feet by all of the things you didn’t consider?

 When we lived on our 2-acre homestead, it still got tiring hauling stuff around the property.
 It is a good idea to have a faster way to get around and haul stuff too.

-So if you purchased a bike and attached a little wagon to the back, it could certainly help you to haul items to the garden or from one side of the property to the other with making fewer trips.
+If you purchased a bike and attached a little wagon to the back, it could certainly help you to haul items to the garden or from one side of the property to the other with fewer trips.

 Not to mention, a bike and cart are much less expensive than some of these other options.
 So if you are on a tighter budget and need some extra hauling power, then you should consider this possibility for your farm.